Duties of a Teacher Aide

 You can become a teaching assistant by studying for your Certificate III in Education Support CHC30213.

-To find out more about the range of courses in education and childcare offered at Foundation Education, click here or call 1300 61 61 97.
+To find out more about the range of courses in education and childcare offered at Foundation Education, go to our range of courses page or call 1300 61 61 97.